 Vegetable gardening can be a part of every backyard and community space.
 Our ancestoral homesteads were complete with orchards, berry producing bushes and vegetable crops.
-Before pesticides, gardeners were well versed in using beneficial insects, soil health, hedgerows, beetle banks, biodiversity and composting to insure a bountiful harvest.
+Before pesticides, gardeners were well versed in using beneficial insects, soil health, hedgerows, beetle banks, biodiversity and composting to ensure a bountiful harvest.

-Basics of a biodiverse pollinator-friendly veggie garden:
+Basics of a biodiverse vegetable garden

 You'll need a plan whether it's starting a new or expanding your fruit and veggie gardens or crops.